brettinternet/mcp/standup/README.md

 # MCP Standup Server

 A Model Context Protocol (MCP) server for generating standup reports from GitHub activity.
+It uses the GitHub CLI so we don't have to use a PAT for the API.

 ## Features